 It begins with denying and minimizing—and can end with becoming isolated emotionally and psychologically.
 Next stop, for some of us: depression, anxiety, addiction, and physical illness.

 I never needed to walk on eggshells around my husband; he doesn’t have a volatile temper.
 But I’ll confess: He certainly walked on eggshells around me.
 I was wound up so tightly that I couldn’t move.
-I couldn’t breathe, emotionally speaking.
-I felt like I was always juggling money and children and schedules and crises—and that I could never, ever make anyone happy.
+Emotionally speaking, I couldn’t breathe.
+No matter how well I constantly juggled money and children and schedules and crises— I could never ever make anyone happy.
 Sometimes, I lost it.

 If only I could go back in time to talk to my unmedicated self.
 I’d hug her, try to calm her down, and let her know that it would all be okay—and soon!
 I wish I could apologize to that confused, bewildered husband, who had no idea why his wife was so upset.

 For some ridiculous reason, we humans need to believe everything is simple and normal.
 We don’t want to face the fact that something strange or bad is happening to us.
 We blame circumstances, childhood upbringing, the economy—or in my case, not being a good enough Christian.